Arthur7777xd/TradingSimSuite/README.md

 The frontend interacts with the backend through HTTP requests to fetch data and perform transactions.
 Note

-There is no web crawler in the application.
-Initially, an API that required crawling was chosen, but it did not fit within the project's timeline, leading to a change in approach.

 The portfolio value is updated every minute because the API enables 1 Minute as minimum interval.